-CRITERIA #5: COST (subcriteria are ofequal importance, but notseparately weighted)
+CRITERIA #5: COST

+(cost elements are added together)

-Subcriteria 5.a: Cost to Acquire the Site: If the Government needs to purchase the site, the cost to acquire the site is the one provided by the owner of the site to the Government.
+- Cost of Site Acquisition: If the Government needs to purchase the site, the cost to acquire the site is the one provided by the owner of the site to the Government.
 The panelists will be provided with the statement of price provided to the Government.
-Based on the information provided, the panel will compare the sites and assign a color.

-Subcriteria 5.b: Cost to Prepare the Site: The estimated, reasonable costs to prepare the site for any future construction.
+A site provided to the Government at no cost would have no acquisition cost. - Cost of Site Preparation: The estimated, reasonable costs to prepare the site for any future construction.
 This includes relocating tenants not already planned for relocation, demolishing existing facilities, remediating the soil, and taking other necessary actions.
-This also considers the difference, if any, between the anticipated offsite infrastructure improvements to be paid for by third parties and the cost, if any, of any such improvements that will need to be paid by the Government.
-That is to say, the total costs for the off-site improvements is \$X, and the third parties will be assuming responsibility for \$Y. This criterion will take into the account the delta, if any, between \$X (-) \$Y. The information provided to the panelists will include these costs.
-Based on the information provided, the panel will compare the sites and assign a color.
+The panelists will be provided with the statements of costs estimated by the Government. - Cost of Off-Site Improvements: The difference, if any, between the anticipated off-site infrastructure improvements to be paid for by third parties and the cost, if any, of any such improvements that will need to be paid by the Government.
+That is to say, the total costs for the off-site improvements is \$X, and the third parties will be assuming responsibility for \$Y. This criterion will take into the account the delta, if any, between \$X (-) \$Y. The information provided to the panelists will include these costs. - Relative Cost Differences of Expected Construction Start Dates: This allows for the recognition of relative cost differences, if any, due to an earlier expected construction start date at any of the sites.
+A later construction start date would push the final completion of the overall project to a later date.
+The cost applied here will consist of two elements: (1) construction escalation; and (2) J. Edgar Hoover Building sustainment/carrying costs.
+These two elements will then be multiplied by the time difference (in months), if any.